bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ```

 When you ask Kobweb to export your site, it will spin up a local Kobweb server, visit each page in turn, and
 save out its state to an html file.
-In this way, Kobweb can turn your dynamic Compose for Web pages into static
+In this way, Kobweb can turn your dynamic Compose HTML pages into static snapshots.
-snapshots.

 ## How to deploy a static website